Flying with Mobility Equipment to the United States: What You Need to Know

 What if I can’t take my wheelchair on the flight?

 Sometimes it’s not possible to take your wheelchair onto a flight, or you may feel that it will simply be too difficult.
-Don’t worry – at EMS we specialise in international medical transport.
-We offer a range of services, namely by road using our ICU-equipped long distance ambulances or through the air, on a commercial flight with a medical escort, or on a dedicated air ambulance, and can safely get you to and from any location in the world.
+Don’t worry – at EMS we specialize in international medical transport.
+We offer a range of services, namely by road using our ICU-equipped long distance ambulances or through the air, on a commercial flight with a Medical Escort, or on a dedicated Air Ambulance, and can safely get you to and from any location in the world.

 Contact